Researchers use AI and simulation to optimize ride-sharing earnings

 The coauthors report that about 95% of the total demand during the day was satisfied with their framework.
 Moreover, 10% of the unfulfilled demand could be fulfilled by drivers nearby within 10 minutes, while over 70% could be fulfilled within 15 minutes, and drivers earned up to $535 on average by the end of the day.

 “Without coordination, we would expect all the drivers in the city to relocate to Manhattan in order to satisfy the extremely high volume of demand during the morning commute,” the team explained.
 “However, our model recommends a certain proportion of drivers to wait in the outer boroughs of New York City for the early morning commute to Manhattan.
-Notably, the model is able to learn demand trends in time-dependent hotspots such as the J.F.K. airport to the south-east of the city.
+Notably, the model is able to learn demand trends in time-dependent hotspots such as the JFK Airport to the south-east of the city.
 In contrast, during the evening commute to outer boroughs, the model exceedingly recommends that the drivers wait inside Manhattan.”

 Of course, it’s worth noting that New York City has far more than 5,000 drivers — the number is estimated to be around 80,000.
 Another consideration is the framework’s failure to account for things like demographics or trip purposes, which might impact a driver’s decision to linger in a zone.

 Still, the paper contributes to a body of work suggesting current ride-sharing algorithms are severely flawed.
 An October 2016 report by the National Bureau of Economic Research found that in the cities of Boston and Seattle, male riders with African American names were 3 times more likely to have rides canceled and wait as much as 35% longer for rides.
-Another study coauthored by researchers at Northeastern University indicates users standing only a few meters apart might receive dramatically different fare prices.
-And a preprint published by researchers at George Washington University presented evidence of social bias in ride-sharing pricing algorithms.
+Another study coauthored by researchers at Northeastern University indicates users standing only a few meters apart might be charged dramatically different fares.
+And a preprint paper published by researchers at George Washington University presented evidence of social bias in ride-sharing pricing algorithms.